Roulette: D'Alembert system

 The system, also called montant et demontant (from French, meaning upwards and downwards), is often called a pyramid system.
 It is based on a mathematical equilibrium theory devised by a French mathematician of the same name.
 Like the martingale, this system is mainly applied to the even-money outside bets, and is favored by players who want to keep the amount of their bets and losses to a minimum.
 The betting progression is very simple: After each loss, one unit is added to the next bet, and after each win, one unit is deducted from the next bet.
 Starting with an initial bet of, say, 1 unit, a loss would raise the next bet to 2 units.
-If this is followed by a win, the next bet would be 1 units.
+If this is followed by a win, the next bet would be 1 unit.

-This betting system relies on the gambler's fallacy—that the player is more likely to lose following a win, and more likely to win following a loss.
+This betting system relies on the gambler's fallacy——that the player is more likely to lose following a win, and more likely to win following a loss.